Mr. Mercedes (Bill Hodges #1) by Stephen King

 This letter leads Hodges on a quest to stop and apprehend Mr. Mercedes at all costs.

-I understand why Hodges at first feels the need to keep the letter he receives from the police.
+I understand why Hodges first feels the need to keep the letter from the police.
 It was a personal attack.
 He feels guilty.
 He feels like he might be able to gain more traction in his own investigation, unhindered by protocol and politics.
-Etc., etc..
-However, as the story goes on and Hodges gets himself in deeper and deeper, his reasonings behind keeping the police out of it become increasingly murky.
+However, as the story goes on and Hodges gets himself in deeper and deeper, his reasoning behind keeping the police out of it become increasingly murky.

-At first out of necessity, he involves his teenage neighbour and his love interest.
-However, as it becomes more clear what Mr. Mercedes is capable of, it’s hard to believe that Hodges intentions and judgement remain sound when he continues to keep them involved and the police in the dark.
+At first, it’s out of necessity that Hodges involves his teenage neighbour and his love interest.
+However, as he sees what Mr. Mercedes is capable of, it’s hard to believe that his intentions and judgement remain sound as he continues to involve them and keep the police in the dark.
 He puts them and their family in increasing and unnecessary danger.

 This might make for a good plot element if Hodges’ own interests clouded his judgement.
-But that is not how he is portrayed.
-He is meant to be the hero, and continues to be described in this light.
+But King doesn’t portray him that way.
+Hodges is the hero, and is continually described in this light.
 This, unfortunately, leads to a strange contradiction that King does not account for.

-Although the characters are (for the most part) well drawn and compelling, their involvement in the plot does not always sit right.
-This is true right up to the very end.
+Although the characters are generally well drawn and compelling, their involvement in the plot does not always sit right.
+This is true to the very end.

-This book is filled with what you’d expect of your (slightly) above average crime/mystery/suspense novel.
+This book contains what you’d expect of your above average crime novel.
 There was no horror, no thrills.
 There were a few chills, but they hardly stood up to King’s usual work.
 However, even the crime wasn’t of the grisly and gruesome variety.
 Honestly, the only reason I dubbed this book as anything above average is King’s writing.
 His style and ability were really the only things that kept me reading.
 I found the story itself was average at best.

 If you like a mystery that’s more character driven than plot driven, you might like this one.
-However, be prepared to either mindlessly follow where King wants you to, or be left pondering plot holes and, at times, less than believable character motivation.
+However, be prepared to either mindlessly follow where King leads, or be left pondering plot holes and, at times, less than believable character motivation.